dankxylese/DevOps-linux/README.md

 ### Working on the Bucket with Boto3
-- Checkout this file.
+- Check out this file.
 It all works.
 ![Boto3 File](S3-Boto/BManage.py)

 ## Auto scaling

+- Auto Scaling monitors your applications and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.

+Auto Scaling uses multiple components, I've written about in detail above, to achieve its goal:
+  - AMI (Amazon Machine Image)
+  - Load Balancer
+  - Snapshot
+  - EC2 Instance
+  - Autoscaling groups

 ![Autoscaling](images/diagram8.png)